-- 1. The demonstration interferes with the normal operations of the College - 2.
+- 1. The demonstration interferes with the normal operations of the College. - 2.
 Demonstrators prevent access to offices, buildings, or other College facilities. - 3.
 The demonstration is deemed to create a reasonable threat of physical harm to persons or damage to College facilities.

 Should any of these conditions be perceived to exist, Campus Safety and Security should be immediately notified.
-Campus officials will deploy the following operational protocol:
+Campus officials will coordinate with the College's F.A.S.T (First Amendment Support Team) to deploy the following operational protocol: